-Our Progress Report on our 2019/20 work programme summarises our main engagement activity over the year.
-We promoted our performance audits and public briefings through media releases, podcasts, video blogs and animations.
-We also used supplementary checklists and key facts or technical exhibits to highlight our messages.
-All our published BVARs this year had accompanying newsletters that were distributed to local media, community groups and third sector organisations.
+Our Progress Report on our 2019/20 work programme outlines our engagement activity over the year.
+We publicised our performance audits and briefing papers through media releases, podcasts, video blogs and animations.
+We also used checklists and key facts or technical exhibits to highlight our messages.
+All our published BVARs this year were accompanied by newsletters distributed to local community groups and third sector organisations.